Follow developments related to the travel and tourism industry in Tucson and Southern Arizona.

 CHEF WENDY GARCIA ANNOUNCED AS JAMES BEARD AWARD SEMIFINALIST - Tumerico & La Chaiteria owner and chef Wendy Garcia was announced as a semifinalist for the 2023 James Beard Award for Best Chef in the Southwest.
 Chef Garcia was one of 21 semifinalists in the category.
 Her restaurants are known for their vegan and vegetarian food with traditional Mexican and Latin flavors.

-MONSOON CHOCOLATE DEBUTS FACTORY TOURS + CAFE – Seventeen-time award-winner Monsoon Chocolate is in the final stages of completing their new flagship store and cafe in midtown Tucson at Copenhagen Plaza.
-Monsoon Chocolate Cafe + Market will be a cafe and retail experience, expanding its menu and opening a tasting room for classes, workshops, and private events.
-With the cafe's opening slated for June 2023, their original store on 22nd Street has been converted into a full-fledged factory and gift shop, opening for tours in April 2023.
+MONSOON CHOCOLATE DEBUTS FACTORY TOURS + CAFE – Seventeen-time award-winner Monsoon Chocolate opened their new flagship store and cafe in midtown Tucson at Copenhagen Plaza in June 2023.
+The new Monsoon Chocolate Cafe + Market is a cafe and retail experience, with an expanded menu and a new tasting room for classes, workshops, and private events.
+With the cafe's opening, their original store on 22nd Street has been converted into a full-fledged factory and gift shop, opening for tours in April 2023.
 Groups of up to 12 can learn about Monsoon Chocolate’s bean-to-bar process in a 45-minute tour available Thursday through Sunday by reservation only.

 FOOD TRUCK PARK - The appropriately named Comida Park opened on Tucson’s southeast side at Tanque Verde Swap Meet in February 2023.
 Comida, meaning “food” in Spanish, is precisely what you’ll find there.
 It will be a haven for foodies with up to 40 different food trucks in one place, cold drinks, shaded seating areas, and live music.